Skip to content

 A person shall not, in or within view from a public place or school, wilfully and obscenely expose his or her person.

-Obscene exposure is the act of deliberately and publically show parts of themselves in a manner that is deemed offensive in accordance to social standards and appropriate behaviour.
+Obscene exposure is the act of deliberately and publicly show parts of themselves in a manner that is deemed offensive in accordance to social standards and appropriate behaviour.
 It is important to be aware that obscene exposure is not limited to the exposure of genitals, and any exposure that is deemed offensive is guilty of an offence.
 You also do not have to be seen by another person, rather the possibility that you could have been seen it is sufficient enough to warrant a guilty verdict.
 If you are found to be participating in such an act you will be charged and liable to penalties imposed by the Court.

 PENALTIES